 - 4 ounces ginger beer

-Note: Skip this step if you are using store-bought simple syrup.
+- Note: Skip this step if you are using store-bought simple syrup.
 In a small saucepan over medium heat, stir together water, sugar and half of ginger.
 Cook 3-5 minutes, or until sugar is dissolved.
 Remove from heat and cool (this will make extras for multiple drinks).

-Muddle remaining ginger in a cocktail shaker and add 2-4 tablespoons simple syrup, lime juice, and rum.
+- Muddle remaining ginger in a cocktail shaker and add 2-4 tablespoons simple syrup, lime juice, and rum.

 - Shake well, then strain into two copper mugs filled with crushed ice.

 - Top each with ginger beer and garnish with lime wedge.

 - Use store-bought simple syrup if desired for a faster drink.
 However, it won't have as much ginger flavor.